Join Us & Get Wine 101 Course 75% Off

 3. Monastrell from Spain

-Rich dark and meaty are the Monastrell (a.k.a.
-Mourvedre) from Spain.
-These wines are usually sold young and fresh, but because of the hot growing conditions they are usually slightly lower in acidity making them smooth and lush on the finish.
-While Spain offers some of the best valued Monastrell, you can also look to Provence in the Bandol region to find a great (but more pricey) French version.
+Rich, dark, and meaty are Monastrell wines (a.k.a.
+Mourvèdre) from Spain.
+These wines are usually sold young and fresh, but because of the hot growing conditions, they are usually slightly lower in acidity, making them smooth and lush on the finish.
+While Spain offers some of the best-valued Monastrell, you can also look to Provence in the Bandol region to find a great (but more pricey) French version.

-Chile is famous for producing what people now consider the ‘lost grape of Bordeaux’.
-Carmenere is very savory with flavors of bell pepper and black pepper.
-As a wine grape that’s lighter in color and has higher acidity it will come across more ‘elegant’ than Cabernet Sauvignon, but some examples have moderate oak-aging making them rich and lush.
+Chile is famous for producing what people now consider the ‘lost grape of Bordeaux.’
+Carménère is very savory with flavors of bell pepper and black pepper.
+As a wine grape that’s lighter in color and has higher acidity, it will come across as more ‘elegant’ than Cabernet Sauvignon, but some examples have moderate oak-aging, making them rich and lush.

 Let’s identify what it is about Cabernet Sauvignon that you go crazy for.